DutchMofo/jolly/README.md

 	// Pointers are not allowed to be null i32* pointer = &three;

-	// If you want to store null in you can use a nullable pointer i32? pointingAtNothing = null;
+	// If you want to store null you can use a nullable pointer i32? pointingAtNothing = null;

-	// Initializing struct with object (???
-Not sure what is's called).
+	// Initializing struct with object.
 	Example example = {
 		type: FooType.THREE,
 		name: "Example name",